Gptshubh/MNIST-Digit-Recognition/README.md

 # MNIST-Digit-Recognition

-Used MNIST dataset, tensorflow and keras to train the model to recognise the digits.
+Used MNIST dataset, tensorflow and CNN(Convolutional Neural Network) to train the model to recognise the digits.